jedxops/address_translation/README.md

 This program is licensed under the "MIT License".
-Please see the file `LICENSE` in the source distribution of this software for license terms (top level directory of this repository).
+Please see the file `LICENSE` in the source distribution of this software for license terms (highest level directory of this repository).

 ## Awknowledgements